Have you ever wondered, “What do you do when your child is a really sore loser?!”

 Help kids face their reality

-As your child is ready to play a longer board game with more people, the following types of questions may be helpful to build realistic expectations:
+As your child is ready to play a longer board game with more people, the following types of questions may be helpful in building realistic expectations:

 - How many people will be playing the game?